Academy of

 Testing Protocol for Dentists

-Benefits The fellowship process is a professional development and provides continuing educational opportunities to develop one’s vision of seeing the patient.
-It provides the dentist to study current on information, news and trends related to the dental profession.
-It creates an environment for fellow dentist an opportunity to meet/network with others in the dental profession.
-This Fellowship represents a dentist’s dedication to excel and set a standard for excellence in aesthetic dentistry.
+The fellowship process focusses on professional development and provides continuing educational opportunities and thus helping dentist’s to provide world class dentistry.
+It provides the dentist to study current on information, news and trends related to cosmetic dentistry.
+It creates an environment for fellow dentist to meet / network with others in the profession.
+This Fellowship represents a dentist’s dedication to excel and set a standard for excellence in cosmetic dentistry.

 The process has three parts